by Steven K. Roberts

 (The DB-25 connectors link this to the crossbars and other nearby hardware.)

 By the way, you can actually watch some of this work!
 An excellent video by Stan Bunger aired on KRON New Media News in April, 1998… and there are some great shots of this system as well as a thoughtful overview of the entire project.

-At the beginning of this piece, I showed a fuzzy magazine image of the turret control screen from my Newton… here is what it was controlling.
+At the beginning of this piece, I showed an image of the turret control screen from my Newton… here is what it was controlling.
 The full documentation for this (including mechanical drawings, schematics, and FORTH code), is at the Video Turret page on this site.